advaith334/advaith334/README.md

 📍 Aug 2022 – May 2026
 - NUSC (Honours College — Yale-NUS + University Scholars Programme) International Scholar
 - GEx New York (Visiting Student at Barnard College, Columbia University)
-- NOC Toronto-Waterloo Programme 2025 (Exchange at the University of Toronto + Co-op at Upside Robotics)
+- NOC Toronto-Waterloo Programme 2025 (Exchange at the University of Toronto + Co-op)
 - IEx Philippines (Social Impact Project in Dumaguete, Philippines)
 - NUS iSP at the University of Sydney (USYD)